Best Wilson Golf Balls 2026

 These balls are very durable and won't mark up easily, even when it bounced off the cart path.
 Although the Wilson Velocity Distance is a low-compression ball overall, its mid-compression core introduces an element of greenside playability too.

-The Velocity Distance is also up there as one of the best value golf balls on the market, thanks to the three extra golf balls you'll find in the box.
+The Velocity Distance is also up there as one of the best cheap golf balls on the market because when you combine the price, and the fact you usually get an extra three balls, the value is undeniable.
 While most other brands provide only 12, we were surprised to find 15 in the Wilson Velocity Distance package.
 Overall, it is the perfect golf ball that can help recreational golfers reach higher distances off the tee.

 - Read our full Wilson Tour Velocity Tour Distance Golf Ball Review